 Selecting the sensitive spectral variables

-The competitive adaptive reweighted sampling (CARS) approach is used to select the most related bands to the investigated parameters.
-For example, for estimating soil organic carbon (SOC), there are some hyperspectral bands are significantly correlated with the SOC.
-These selected spectral bands can be used for developing prediction equation.
-The CARS approach is based on the theory of ‘survival of the fittest’ of Darwin which can be applied on the vis-NIR data for selecting the most sensitive variables as described in equation (7).
+The competitive adaptive reweighted sampling (CARS) approach selects the most related bands to the investigated parameters.
+For example, for estimating soil organic carbon (SOC), some hyperspectral bands are significantly correlated with the SOC.
+These selected spectral bands can be used to develop prediction equations.
+The CARS approach is based on Darwin's theory of ‘survival of the fittest,’ which can be applied to vis-NIR data to select the most sensitive variables, as described in equation (7).

 Cj=bjS bj (7)

-The CARS includes four steps as described by Jobson (2012).
-These steps are (i) Monte Carlo approach whereas 70% of the dataset are randomly selected to represent the calibration dataset; (ii) exponential decreasing function (EDF) stage, less significant variables’ systematic elimination occurs as described in equation (8).
+The CARS includes four steps, as described by Jobson (2012).
+These steps are (i) the Monte Carlo approach, where 70% of the dataset is randomly selected to represent the calibration dataset; (ii) the exponential decreasing function (EDF) stage, less significant variables’ systematic elimination occurs as described in equation (8).

 ri=ae-ki (8)